How to Secure a New Build with a 5% Deposit

 In a softening interest rate market, many buyers are opting for 1- and 2-year fixed terms, which offer a good mix of stability and flexibility.
 Splitting your loan across multiple fixed terms can protect you from future rate rises, while still allowing part of your loan to refix sooner.

-You can explore more strategies in our Loan Structure Guide, which covers:
+You can explore more strategies in our Loan Structure Guide, which covers fixed vs floating rates, revolving credit and offset options, and how to tailor loan splits to your goals.

 Navigating the Paperwork